Welcome

 Research: Residents participate in a longitudinal Research Curriculum to guide them through their research projects.
 Concentrated during the early months, the curriculum provides residents additional training in statistics and research design prior to selection of a research project.
 During the course of the year, additional training sessions provide direction as projects progress through the different stages of the research process.
 Residents are supported by research teams composed of interested pharmacists and physicians who are available for guidance and support.
 Cleveland Clinic Main Campus offers unparalleled access to a wide variety of disease states and treatment methods that can be utilized for retrospective studies.
 Residents must submit a manuscript suitable for publication prior to completion of the residency and are encouraged to seek publication.

 Leadership: The Cleveland Clinic participates in the annual ASHP Visiting Leader program with keynote addresses and small group meetings with significant national figures in pharmacy.
-Residents also participate in monthly Leadership Journal Club with the Chief Pharmacy Officer.
+Residents also participate in Leadership Journal Club with the Chief Pharmacy Officer.
+All residents have the opportunity to complete ASHP’s Leadership Certificate program.

-Pharmacy & Therapeutic Committees: Due to the vast size of the Cleveland Clinic, the Pharmacy & Therapeutic committee is composed of several specialty panels that work to focus on specific practice areas.
+Pharmacy and therapeutic committees: Due to the vast size of the Cleveland Clinic, the Pharmacy & Therapeutic committee is composed of several specialty panels that work to focus on specific practice areas.
 Each inpatient resident is assigned a specialty P&T panel for which they are responsible for taking minutes throughout the year; Community and Ambulatory Care residents participate in 2 meetings through the year; HSPA residents are assigned to the Clinical Integration Committee and CCHS Operations committee.

-Additional Resources: Residents are provided with lab coats, remote computer access, reimbursement of professional society membership dues, and conference travel expenses and food allowances for required conferences.
-Personal dedicated desk space is provided.
+Additional resources: Residents are provided with lab coats, remote computer access, reimbursement of professional society membership dues, and conference travel expenses and food allowances for required conferences.
+Personal dedicated desk space, iPhone, and laptop are also provided.
+Lodging and mileage reimbursement is available for required off-site rotations.

 Additional Resources